-I love cheesecake and have so much fun decorating them for holidays.
+I love cheesecake and have so much fun decorating them for the holidays.
 You can be assured that every year I will create at least one new Easter cheesecake to share with you.

-Cheesecake filling is so easy to color so there are so many possibilities when decorating a cheesecake.
+The cheesecake filling is so easy to color so there are so many possibilities when decorating a cheesecake.

 Plus cheesecakes baked in a silicone mold will hold their shape really well so you can get crafty and bake your Easter cheesecakes shaped like bunnies, Easter eggs, or even carrots.

 - Naturally Colored Raspberry, Blueberry and Lemon Cheesecake Peeps

 - How to Paint Cheesecake Easter Eggs

 - Rainbow Cheesecake Easter Eggs

 - When you bake a cheesecake in a shaped silicone mold be sure to freeze it solid before pushing the dessert out of the mold.

 - If you try to remove a refrigerated cheesecake from a mold you will possibly dent it.

 - Frozen cheesecake thaws rather quickly so you can plate the frozen cheesecakes before you sit down to eat dinner then when you are ready for dessert the cheesecake will be thawed and ready to eat.